US official says Mideast mediators are preparing for implementation of cease-fire deal in advance

 On Friday it dropped leaflets asking civilians to evacuate from areas in northern Khan Younis and eastern Deir al-Balah, saying forces plan to respond to rocket fire that targeted Israel.
 After the orders were given, airstrikes hit some areas of Khan Younis, sending people fleeing.
 A video showed plumes of black smoke rising into the air after loud booms.

-In a clear message to Israel, Hezbollah released a video Friday, with Hebrew and English subtitles, showing underground tunnels where trucks were transporting long-range missiles.
+In a clear message to Israel, Hezbollah released a video, with Hebrew and English subtitles, showing underground tunnels where trucks were transporting long-range missiles.

 A Hezbollah official, who spoke on condition of anonymity because he was speaking about military affairs, said the missiles in the video have a range of about 140 kilometers (86 miles), capable of reaching deep inside Israel.

-Associated Press writers Bassem Mroue and Abby Sewell in Beirut, Julia Frankel in Jerusalem and Aamer Madhani in Washington, contributed to this report.
+Miller and Madhani reported from Washington.
+Associated Press writers Bassem Mroue and Abby Sewell in Beirut; Julia Frankel in Jerusalem; and Ayanna Alexander in Hagerstown, Maryland contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war